Thonthus/Thonthus/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and learning new technologies.
 Feel free to check out my repositories and contact me if you have any questions.

+> 🚀 **Currently seeking internship opportunities!**
+> If you're a company looking for an enthusiastic intern, feel free to reach out to me via email!

 ## 🚀 About Me
 I am a 3rd-year computer science student at Maejo University learning about:
 - Vue.js, PHP (Laravel), and JavaScript for building both backend and frontend solutions